torsteins/inf102f18-mandatory0/README.md

 Describe a scheme for making `m` calls to union and/or find such that the number of array accesses becomes maximum.
 Analyse how many array accesses will be made with your scheme as a function of `n` and `m`.

 #### *Clarifications*
   * *In task (b), you may use whichever implementation of the union-find data structure you like.
-Quick-find and quick-union are two examples of possible implementations; however, neither is likely to be both fast enough and correct for this exercise without further optimizations and/or adjustments.*
+Quick-find and quick-union are two examples of possible implementations; however, neither is likely to work for this exercise without adjustments.*

 ## Sortable Linked List (30 points)